vorticityxyz/Gaia-api/README.md

 # Vorticity Gaia API

 Vorticity Gaia is a cloud compute service that provides lightening fast computing for seismic imaging problems such as FWI, using custom silicon accelerators.
-These accelerators are built ground up to solve scientific computing problems and are typically orders or magnitude faster than typical consumer GPU and CPU based systems.
+These accelerators are built from the ground up to solve scientific computing problems and are typically orders or magnitude faster than typical consumer GPU and CPU based systems.
 This open source API allows users to connect to this service using well established seismic operators.

 ## Getting Started
 This guide is for linux and MacOS based machines.
 Windows machines will require a linux bash shell.
 For troubleshooting contact Vorticity.